wp-plugins/tagpages/readme.txt

 For further information about themes, please refer to the WordPress Codex Pages for [Theme Development](http://codex.wordpress.org/Theme_Development) or the user's manual of our theme.

-= Will the tags which I've created with tags4page be lost? =
+= Will the tags I've created with TagPages be lost if I change the theme or disable TagPages? = = Will I loose any tags I've created with tags4page if I switch to TagPages? =

-No, both TagPages and [tags4page](http://wordpress.org/extend/plugins/tags4page/) (and also some other plugins) are based on the built-in taxonomy of WordPress. - Your tags and their relations to posts and pages will not be harmed. ;)
+Not at all. - Both TagPages and tags4page (as well as some other plugins) are based on the built-in WordPress taxonomy. - Even if you change the theme or deactivate TagPages, your tags and their relations to posts and pages will not be harmed. ;)

 = Why do the Post Tags sections for posts and pages in the Admin Menu show the same tag count? =